 A statewide effort to promote informed citizenship and start a dialogue about the Constitution

-Kicking off on Constitution Day 2014, Civics In Action Goes Viral brings a volunteer lawyer into your classroom for an interactive presentation to introduce students to their role as citizens and increase their knowledge of the US Constitution.
+On Constitution Day, Civics In Action Goes Viral brings a volunteer lawyer into your classroom for an interactive presentation to introduce students to their role as citizens and increase their knowledge of the US Constitution.

 The Civics In Action program began in 2011 with interactive presentations to a combined 76 Rotary and Kiwanis Clubs in New Hampshire through 2012 and 2013.
 Posing the question, "Can You Pass the Test?" audiences were asked the same questions asked of those seeking US citizenship.
 Do most citizens know enough about US government to pass this test themselves?
 What does that say about our level of awareness as citizens in a democracy?